avatarworf/stack-matchers/README.md

 ### Retrieve stack resources using boto

-The utility module stack_matchers.boto_helper provides a function get_stacki_resources(stack_name) that can be used to create a pytest fixture e.g.
+The utility module stack_matchers.boto_helper provides a function get_stack_resources(stack_name) that can be used to create a pytest fixture e.g.
 ```
 from stack_matchers.boto_helper import get_stack_resources